Hedging concentrated positions

 • You can't sell.
 Common reasons: insider blackouts, locked-up shares from a recent IPO, tax timing constraints (you want to defer the gain into next year), or QSBS waiting for the 5-year clock to complete (covered in the concentration risk article).

-• Implied volatility is high enough that calls fetch a meaningful premium.
+• Implied volatility (IV) is high enough that calls fetch a meaningful premium.
 When IV is high, your cap can sit further above the current price for the same downside protection (you give up less upside).
-This is why collar pricing on a name right after an earnings beat or other vol-spike event is often better than pricing on a quiet name.
+This is why collar pricing on a name right after an earnings beat or other volatility-spike event is often better than pricing on a quiet name.

 • Your upside conviction is bounded.
 If you don't realistically expect the stock to double in the next year, you're giving up upside you didn't really believe in anyway.